-Hour long compilation episode of Image Union featuring "Jane Byrne Election Night" by Cindy Neal and Lilly Ollinger,"La Traviata" by Catherine DeJong, "Four Women Over 80" by Max Greenberg, an excerpt from "Two is Better" by Jane Gaines, "Rugby Women" by Eleanor Boyer, a tape from the Community TV Network, "Curtain" by Barbara Laitham, an excerpt from "Self Defense" by Michelle Citron, and "Girls Talk Liberation" by Lilly Ollinger.
+Hour long compilation episode of Image Union featuring "Jane Byrne Election Night" by Scott Jacobs with Cindy Neal and Lilly Ollinger,"La Traviata" by Catherine DeJong, "Four Women Over 80" by Max Greenberg, an excerpt from "Two is Better" by Jane Gaines, "Rugby Women" by Eleanor Boyer, a tape from the Community TV Network, "Curtain" by Barbara Laitham, an excerpt from "Self Defense" by Michelle Citron, and "Girls Talk Liberation" by Lilly Ollinger.

 00:00Copy video clip URL Color bars, slate, count-in.

 00:20Copy video clip URL Start of program, Image Union opening sequence.

 00:50Copy video clip URL “Jane Byrne Election Night” Produced by Scott Jacobs for “The Video News,” with Cindy Neal and Lilly Ollinger.
 [Note: This version of “Jane Byrne Election Night” was re-edited by Image Union for this episode.
 For the official director’s cut, visit: https://vimeo.com/139883277] We follow Jane Byrne on February 27, 1979 at the Ambassador Hotel.
 Byrne is just finding out that she may have won the primary election for Mayor of Chicago, defeating incumbent Mayor Michael Anthony Bilandic.
 She watches TV and talks about the havoc handshaking has wrought on her nails and jewelry.
 Her husband talks about preparing meals so she’d be well fed when she got home.
 After her victory seems certain, she organizes her family and supporters and speaks to her campaign staff.
 When she’s won, the media struggle to get close to her.